 The textbook is available at the BYU Store.

 This course is designed to bring a student with the proper prerequisite experience and work ethic from “intermediate high” on the ACTFL Proficiency Guidelines to “advanced low” in the areas of speaking, writing, listening, and reading.
 You should (seriously, you really should) follow the ACTFL link above and view/hear the samples of what this level of German sounds like.
-You are aiming to be as proficient as the “intermediate” samples, and approach the “advanced” samples.
+You are aiming to be at least as proficient as the “intermediate” samples, and crossing over into the level of the “advanced” samples.
 Breaking this goal down, students who complete this course should be able to